 After you receive your official USCIS notice of approval (Form I-797) in the mail, you usually just need to wait to receive your updated visa.
 USCIS typically mails these out within about 3-14 days after mailing your approval notice.
 When your new visa has been mailed, USCIS will post the USPS tracking number for your card to your USCIS account.

 The only way to receive your updated visa is by mail, so be sure USCIS has your correct mailing address on file.
 If your new visa is lost or is delivered to the wrong address, you can contact USCIS to try to fix the problem.
-If that doesn’t work you may need to speak with an attorney about what to do next.

 If you move while your application is in process, you must update your address with USCIS.
 Filing a change of address or mail forwarding form with the USPS doesn’t update your address in the USCIS system.
 If you see one of the following as your case status, that’s a warning that USCIS might not have your current address: